aidtopia/aid_kicad_library/README.md

 # aid_kicad_library

-Symbols (and someday, footprints) I've made to use in KiCAD.
+Symbols and footprints I've made to use in KiCAD.